Tutbury Castle: Mary returns in 1585

 In January 1585 she once again returned to Tutbury via Wingfield Manor, and on the way stayed a night in Derby in the house of a widowed Mrs Beaumont.
-Her keepers Ralph Sadler and John Somer were made busy providing satisfactory hangings for Mary's bedchamber.
+Her keepers Ralph Sadler and John Somers were made busy providing satisfactory hangings for Mary's bedchamber.
 Hangings brought from Lord Paget's nearby houses at Burton and Beaudesert were unsatisfactory.
 The queen's bedchamber was located at the top of a lodging (immediately under its roof), which was built against the castle wall.
 This room was of timber construction, and had no windows looking out through the castle wall, its two windows looked into the castle court.
 To increase the warmth of her bedchamber Mary improvised a tent of tapestry over her bed.

 The French diplomat Michel de Castelnau wrote to Mary's son, James VI.
 He reported Mary's optimism and her pleasure in her new lodgings at "Teutbery".
+In the coming months, Mary made numerous detailed complaints about her lodgings in her letters to Castlenau and his successor Châteauneuf.
+An outdoor enclosure made with wooden palings by John Somers, she wrote, was more like a pig run than anything that might be called a garden.

 Mary had a billiard table at Tutbury.
 Ralph Sadler sometimes took Mary hunting with his hawks on the river Dove, no farther than three miles from the castle, with a guard of 40 or 50 men on horseback.
 Queen Elizabeth disapproved of this freedom and forbade it.
 On 19 April 1585 Mary was placed in the care of Sir Amyas Paulet, who took down Mary's cloth of estate from the chamber where he ate, and stopped Mary's servants using the wall walk near the gate.
 Paulet also curtailed her charitable activities in the town, and disarmed her Scottish servants, many of whom had pistols.

 In July she was allowed to hunt her greyhound after deer at Stockley Park near Anslow.
 By August Mary was anxious to move temporarily to another house so her lodgings could be swept and cleaned.
 Mary pointed out that the Earl of Shrewsbury followed this routine.
 However, Lord Paget's nearby houses and the house of Henry Cavendish (son of William Cavendish) at Doveridge were not suitable to house all her train of servants.
 Paulet considered modifying her lodging or letting the queen use another part of the castle which he occupied.
 Security was difficult for this other lodging, where Mary had stayed in 1569.
 It had two chambers twenty-four feet above ground level, with windows looking over the dykes towards Tutbury town.
 The windows and a "house of office", a latrine, could have been used for escape.
 On Christmas Eve 1585, she finally moved to Chartley Castle.